 Are there limitations to my use of the computer?

 You can only run software that has been authorized by the IT department.
-If your professor has assigned a software package (for example, accompanying your text book) that can't run on the lab machines, have your professor contact the Lab Supervisor at 617-287-5240 for Macintosh software and the PC Network Administrator at 617-287-5265 for PC Software.
+If your professor has assigned a software package (for example, accompanying your text book) that can't run on the lab machines, have your professor contact email@example.com.

 We ask that you do not maliciously delete software nor change the configuration settings so that the machine will be working properly for the next user.

 Although you can save to the desktop of the machine.
 Be warned that the next time someone logs off and onto the system your files will be lost.
-Therefore bring a diskette, CD Rom or Flash drive with you to save your work.
-Software materials can be purchased via the vending machine on the 2nd floor.
+Therefore bring a flash drive or email yourself to save your file(s).

 I don't know how to use the computer.
 Is there someone who can help me?

-Although every open lab has a student lab consultant available to answer questions, he or she may not be able to give you the attention you need.
-The IT department offers free workshops at the beginning of the semester on commonly used applications, such as MS Word or e-mail.
+The IT department offers free workshops at the beginning of the semester on commonly used applications, such as MS Word or email.

-Location: Healey Library – Fifth Floor – Room 25
+Location: Healey Library – UL – Room 40